hkotb/xprotcas/web_server_and_datasets/README.md

-# Help page for xProtCAS web server
+# Help page for the xProtCAS server

 ## Getting Started (Home page)